alexch/codelikethis/public/lessons/javascript_intro/event_listeners.md

 There are a few ways to set the `onclick` property.
 The most common ways are inline in your HTML, or by adding an event listener to an element using DOM queries

-# Lab: Event Listeners on different HTML elements
+# Lab: Event Listeners on Different Elements

 Let's play around with setting event listeners on different elements!